+- 39. Regulations

+- 40. Review of the Act

-- 41. Regulations - 42.
-Repeal of Chap.
+- 41. Repeal of Chap.
 11:17 SCHEDULE

 A BILL

 An Act to provide for the creation of offences related to cybercrime and related matters

 WHEREAS it is enacted by section 13(1) of the Constitution that an Act of Parliament to which that section applies may expressly declare that it shall have effect even though inconsistent with sections 4 and 5 of the Constitution and, if any Act does so declare, it shall have effect accordingly: